-A TRIAL FIBRILLATION (AF) is the most common sustained cardiac arrhythmia and is associated with significant morbidity, mortality and decreased life quality, specially in elderly, where its prevalence increases to 8% [1].
-It is predicted that by 2060 AF will affect 17.9 million people in Europe and 6-12 million in United States by 2050 [2].
-Despite not being lethal, AF is associated with an increased risk of heart failure, dementia, and stroke.
+Atrial fibrillation (AF) is the most common sustained cardiac arrhythmia and is still the major cause of stroke, heart failure, sudden death and cardiovascular morbidity [1].
+It is estimated that this arrhythmia affects about 3% of adults and its prevalence increases to 8% in older persons [1].
+By 2060 it is anticipated that 17.9 million people will suffer from AF in Europe and 6-12 million in United States by 2050 [2].